X-Ways

 • By attributes: ADS, compression, encryption, e-mail (unread, with attachment), video still, ...

-• Using report tables for filtering and classification
+• Using labels for filtering and classification

 • Report creation: Basic reports, report tables and activity log